KristinaUlicna/DeepTree/README.md

 WORK IN PROGRESS (Last update: 2020/08/03).
 _Note: this is not the full repository (yet)_.
 I am currently restructuring my repo, so please bear with me while I do so.
 Once completed, you will find my code & supplementary [iPython](https://ipython.org/notebook.html "Jupyter Notebooks") notebooks divided into these sections:

+- **tracking_performance:**
+   + learn how tracking results can be interpreted on image segmentation masks of low-contrast microscopy images
+   + evaluate how well our deep learning & `bTrack` algorithm-based pipeline maintains the identities & trajectories of individual cells over long periods of time
+   + visualise which cells can be tracked back to the very beginning of the movie (*survivor*; cyan), which cells migrated into the field of view (*incomer*; yellow), and where track breakage occurred (*mistrack*; red) to quickly identify & correct tracking errors

 - **single_cell_lineages:**
    + observe individual cell lineage tree representations from example time-lapse microscopy movie
    + map the intrinsic heterogeneity of the cell cycle durations & colony expansion capacity by individual clones